shpml/fundamentals/05_chapter/09_assessment.md

-# Homework 5: Organizing Code and Creating Dynamic HTML
+# Unit 5 Homework: Organizing Code and Creating Dynamic HTML

 Your code is slowly but surely starting to get more robust.
 To better organize the code you've already written as well as prepare for the code you will write, we will now take the time to structure the program using functions.
 Further, using what you've learned about iterating with loops, you will also dynamically create your cards into HTML.